 HackerRank Projects allows you to evaluate Front-end, Back-end, and Full-stack developers through project-based assessments.
 The platform currently supports questions for Jupyter, Angular, React.JS, Node.js, Django, Ruby on Rails, and Java.
 While the previous environment supported tests for screening candidates on their core computer science skills, this environment enables you to evaluate candidates on project-based real-world problems.
-When hiring experienced candidates, companies often want to test their knowledge on frameworks and skills in building real applications.
+When hiring experienced candidates, companies often want to test their knowledge of frameworks and skills in building real applications.
 These skills can now be assessed through our project-based tests.

-Automatic scoring and faster candidate evaluationThe 'HackerRank Projects' testing environment supports automatic scoring based on the number of unit test cases passed.
+Automatic scoring and faster candidate evaluationThe 'HackerRank Projects testing environment supports automatic scoring based on the number of unit test cases passed.
 It also supports any custom scoring method defined by the question setter.
 Candidate submission can be viewed in the Reports section.

 FlexibilityThe 'HackerRank Projects' testing environment can run any stack that is supported on Ubuntu.
 This allows the question setter to upload a project directory and present candidates with a project initialized in the online IDE.
 Currently, our system supports project-based questions for front-end, back-end, and full-stack roles.

-Advantages of the 'HackerRank Projects' Testing Environment to Candidates
+Advantages of the HackerRank Projects Testing Environment for Candidates

 Refer to the following topics for more information: